Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 \subsubsection{Upper Mass Gap: GW190521}

-We first consider GW190521, the candidate event in the upper mass gap, and show the resultant posterior in Fig. \ref{fig:GW190521} by using the "IMRPhenomPv2\_NRTidal" waveform model for the matched filtering.
+We first consider GW190521 {and follow the standard procedure by LIGO and Virgo \cite{LIGOScientific:2021usb}}, the candidate event in the upper mass gap, and show the resultant posterior in Fig. \ref{fig:GW190521} by using the ``IMRPhenomPv2\_NRTidal'' waveform model for the matched filtering.
 Each colored point in Fig. \ref{fig:GW190521} is reached by the MCMC walker in the last iteration with the SNR close to the LIGO released data, $14.3^{+0.5}_{-0.4}$.
 The results show that the TLN in each star is $\Lambda_1 = 2.7^{+8.8}_{-2.5}$ and $\Lambda_2 = 5.2^{+14.7}_{-4.8}$, both of which are lower than the values for the considered boson stars.
-The small values of TLN imply that the objects could be just black holes or very rigid compact stars.
-Despite that, the result is also close to the prediction of the boson star model BS $\phi^8$.
+The small values of TLN imply that the objects could be just BH or very rigid compact stars.
+The result is close to the boson star model BS $\phi^8$ prediction despite that.

-The parameter estimation result of this event has been updated several times by LIGO Scientific Collaboration.
-The most recent one yields the masses to be $98.4^{+33.6}_{-21.7} M_\odot$ and $57.2^{+27.1}_{-30.1} M_\odot$ as given in GWTC-2.1 \cite{GWTC-2.1}.
-However, our result is closer to the one given in GWTC-2.0 \cite{GWTC-2} with masses $95.3^{+28.7}_{-18.9} M_\odot$ and $69.0^{+22.7}_{-23.1} M_\odot$.
-Our result shows little change due to the inclusion of TLN.
-Besides, the "IMRPhenomPv2\_NRTidal" model has limitations in including tidal deformability.
-This may also affect the resultant posterior for TLN.
-Especially, we find that the TLN prediction is out of $90\%$ credible interval range if the inverted mass ratio $1/q \geq 1.45$, and yield a null result for the waveform if $1/q \geq 1.25$ in another iteration.
-However, the $1/q$ is about $1.71$ for this event; this explains why it is hard to get the sampling point in the region with mass greater than $90 M_\odot$.
-Other waveform models also have similar constraints in the upper mas gap.
+The parameter estimation result of this event has been updated several times by LIGO Scientific Collaboration \cite{LIGOopendata}.
+The most recent one yields the masses to be $98.4^{+33.6}_{-21.7} M_\odot$ and $57.2^{+27.1}_{-30.1} M_\odot$ as given in GWTC-2.1 \cite{LIGOScientific:2021usb}. { However, our result is closer to the one given in GWTC-2.0 \cite{GWTC-2} with secondary mass $69.0^{+22.7}_{-23.1} M_\odot$.
+Our result shows little change due to the inclusion of TLN, and the SNR obtained is close to the parameter estimation results using "IMRPhenomPv3HM"\cite{khan;2020prd} as the waveform template released by LIGO, $14.22^{+0.30}_{-0.34}$.}

+{ There may be a discrepancy in the results for the primary mass compared to those released by LIGO.
+One possible reason is that the waveform model used is only designed to model the inspiral of NS, not the complicated merger phase.
+Hence, it tapers the amplitude before the merger.
+Thus, it is unsuitable for analyzing this event, where the merger-ringdown produces most of the SNR.
+"IMRPhenomPv2\_NRTidal" is also specifically tuned to numerical relativity simulations of BNS and includes EOS-dependent effects in the tidal contribution.
+Therefore, it is not suitable for analyzing binary boson stars.
+However, we want to assume possible scenarios for parameter estimation results when searching for BH mimickers.
+Currently, we are using a BNS waveform template for a simple demonstration, hoping that better waveform templates will be available for improved analysis of BH mimickers in the future.}